fuhrmanator/fuhrmanator.github.io/_posts/2021-12-15-markdown-in-gift.md

 [![Preview of imported GIFT question in Moodle, markdown format for code blocks in the question stem and answers]({{site.baseurl}}/img/posts/MoodlePreviewCodeBlocksStemAnswers.png){:class="img-responsive"}]({{site.baseurl}}/img/posts/MoodlePreviewCodeBlocksStemAnswers.png)

+> There's [apparently another way](https://stackoverflow.com/a/29810608/1168342) to format code blocks in markdown in GIFT without using non-breaking spaces.
+Maybe it's more intuitive?

 To help you as a mere mortal to create the markdown inside GIFT (especially with the non-breaking space in the right place), the VSCode GIFT extension provides a nice feature:
 - Select source code you want to format in markdown for GIFT
 - **<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> > Gift: Escape code block (Markdown)**

-Here's a demo of how I used it to prepare the question above (click to view in full screen):
+Here's a demo of how I used it to prepare the question above.
+Look for the non-breaking spaces highlighted 🟧 (see [this VSCode extension](https://marketplace.visualstudio.com/items?itemName=viktorzetterstrom.non-breaking-space-highlighter) but it is not required).
+Click the animated image below to view the demo in full screen:

 [![Escaping code blocks for GIFT markdown in VSCode with the GIFT extension]({{site.baseurl}}/img/posts/EscapingCodeBlocksWithVSCodeGIFT.gif){:class="img-responsive"}]({{site.baseurl}}/img/posts/EscapingCodeBlocksWithVSCodeGIFT.gif)